Elijah-1994/computer-vision-rock-paper-scissors/README.md

 __get_prediction method__
 &nbsp;
-The output of the keras model is a list of probabilities for each class (Rock,Papper,Scissors,Nothing).
+The output of the keras model is a list of probabilities for each class (Rock,Paper,Scissors,Nothing).
 A list labelled choices which contains the four classes was created. in order for the highest probability to be chosen, the prediction is stored in a highest index variable which contained the np.argmax function.
-The highest probabilityis then picked and was stored in a user_choice variable.
+The highest probability is then picked and was stored in a user_choice variable.
 As each class corresponds to the corresponding value (e.g 0 - Rock) and he user_choice variable contains the choices list which is indexed based on the highest_index.
 This will convert high probability into the corresponding class.
 &nbsp;
 ![](Images/Milestone_4%20-%20get_prediction.PNG)
 *Figure 5 - get_prediction method*